 Contents

-Binder Jet Additive Manufacturing: Binder Wetting & Powder Bed Infiltration Diagnostics
+Binder Jet Additive Manufacturing: Binder Wetting and Powder Bed Infiltration Diagnostics

-Who this is for: Additive manufacturing (AM) process engineers, materials scientists, and QA/QC teams working in binder jet additive manufacturing who need reliable, physics-based diagnostics for binder and powder interaction.
+Who this is for: Additive manufacturing process engineers, materials scientists, and QA/QC teams working in binder jet 3D printing who need physics-based diagnostics for binder and powder interaction.

-Positioning: Dropometer does not replace downstream qualification (density, strength, dimensional inspection).
-It adds fast, quantitative insight into binder wetting and powder bed behavior, enabling upstream control of the binder jet 3D printing process.
+Positioning: Dropometer does not replace downstream qualification (density, green strength, dimensional inspection).
+It adds fast, quantitative insight into binder wetting and powder bed surface behavior, so a drifting binder or powder batch is caught before it becomes a scrapped build.

 Written by